Buying a new shirt should be a carefully considered process. So, here are the answers to some of our frequently asked questions.

-The Plain (or French) front is a popular placket style that features no fold back.
-It has a cleaner appear to it although it can be slightly harder to iron.
+The Plain (or French) front is a popular placket style with no fold-back.
+It has a cleaner appearance but can be slightly harder to iron.
 It works well with business and casual shirts.

 The Concealed or ‘Fly Front’ placket is a more formal style with an extra piece that covers up the buttons on the front of the shirt.
 Commonly used for tuxedo shirts, it certainly provided a very dressed-up appearance.